-Goats: all goats must have a Scrapie tag or an official breed tattoo
+Sheep: all sheep must have a Scrapie tag

-Animal ID: All market goats and commercial does MUST have TJLE tag in order to show.
+Animal ID: All market lambs and commercial ewes MUST have TJLE tag in order to show.
 Tags will be sent to the exhibitor's county Extension office.
 Extension Agents or FFA Advisors MUST supervise the tagging of each animal.
-All registered does must be individually identified by a tattoo and that tattoo must match the animal's registration paper.
-Additionally, the registration paper must be registered in one of the following ownership methods:
+Registered ewes will be entered with their scrapie tag.